tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 A friend has said that this was "the Hight of Heroku's Power" and I agree.
 We delivered [private spaces](https://www.heroku.com/private-spaces) and [fully managed HIPAA and PCI lvl 1 hosting environments](https://www.heroku.com/shield).
 [Heroku Connect](https://www.heroku.com/connect) powers billions and billions of rows of sync between Core Salesforce and Heroku.

 We were customer obsessed and preaching [12 Factor](https://12factor.net) everywhere.
 We were helping people build the next generation of apps and ideas.
 We truly believed that democratization of infrastructure was important.
-Giving everyone the power to develop something and host it safely and scalably lowered the bar and allowed a entire new crop of startups and companies.
+Giving everyone the power to develop something and host it safely and scalably lowered the bar that infrastructure set and allowed a entire new crop of startups and companies.

 <h3>Current Chapter</h3>

 As the team was moving on to diffrent parts of Salesforce, I decided it was time to pursue my next goal.
 I had been talking to product folks at Heroku for several years about what makes a good Product Manager, and I decided to made the leap over.
 I was honored to be chosen to take over Heroku Data and Heroku Connect as Product Manager.

 Over the past year and a half I have learned a ton about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
-I also had to dust off some of my Agile skills.
-I had to learn a bevy of new TLA's - things like PRD and OKR.
+I was able to dust off some of my Agile skills.
+I even had to learn a bevy of new TLA's - things like PRD and OKR.
 I have really enjoyed being able to set time aside to focus on writing.

-I have been truly blessed to have partnered with the engineering teams behind these products.
-I can say that they are some of smartest and most empathic humans I have ever worked with.
+I have been truly blessed to have partnered with the engineering teams behind Heroku Data.
+I can say that they are some of smartest and most empathic humans I have worked with.
 Every day, they work at a scale that boggles the mind.
 Even with the pressures and scale, they still keep the customer at the forefront.

 <h3>I Want to live in a city of the elves</h3>